Priya-git2005/Priya-git2005/README.md

 ## 🧑‍💻 About Me

-My name is Omm Prakash Parida, and I’m from Cuttack, Odisha, India.
-I have completed my diploma from Nilachal Polytechnic and am currently pursuing my B.Tech at Gandhi Engineering College (GEC Autonomous), Bhubaneswar.
+My name is Laxmipriya parida, and I’m from Puri, Odisha, India.
+I have completed my higher secondary from Nilachal Polytechnic and am currently pursuing my B.Tech at Gandhi Engineering College (GEC Autonomous), Bhubaneswar.

 I come from a nuclear family.
 My hobbies include playing games and listening to music.
 I am a hardworking, self-motivated individual with strong communication skills.
 I am also a quick learner, always eager to grow and take on new challenges.